 The CCIR is a state-of-the-art biomedical imaging facility located on the 10th floor of the West Pavilion of Barnes-Jewish Hospital in St. Louis, MO.
 The CCIR provides the latest in advanced imaging technology, equipment and expertise to support basic and translational inpatient and outpatient clinical research.

 RadCore provides coordination and project management services to support the basic and clinical research of Washington University investigators.
 RadCore assists in the training, design, execution, financial management and analysis of basic and clinical research.

 The Mallinckrodt Institute of Radiology (MIR) at the Washington University School of Medicine (WUSM) Cyclotron Facility and Nuclear Pharmacy provides positron emission tomography (PET) isotopes, radiochemicals, radiotracers and radiopharmaceuticals to the research and medical communities.
-Used for research and clinical practice, these agents meet or exceed user requirements, while safely and reliably insuring the highest level of quality that is achievable within federal regulations and guidelines.

 Services & Resources

 CTIU provides a full range of biomedical imaging, study coordination, and radiopharmaceutical services.
 View our Core Resources.

 - Pre-study services that help investigators design, set up, and begin the study

 - Coordinating Services, including Scanning Services, that provide assistance in executing, monitoring and evaluating the study

 - Information Technology management services to manage, track, and process imaging data